Texas Shareholder Oppression Claim

 What gave the Texas shareholder oppression claim its remedial teeth was the buy-out order.
 While the courts were free to fashion any appropriate remedy, almost all of them opted for a compulsory buy-out.
 The vulnerability of a minority shareholder to oppressive conduct (and the source of the temptation to the majority shareholder to engage in such conduct) was that the minority was “locked-in,” trapped with no ability to cut his losses, cash out, and walk away.
 The buy-out remedy fixed what was broken about the legal structure of closely-held corporations.
-The remedy was incredibly practical and logical.
-As the court in Davis v.
-Sheerin had written, “[a]ppellants’ oppressive conduct, along with their attempts to purchase appellee’s stock, are indications of their desire to gain total control of the corporation.
+The remedy was incredilong with their attempts to purchase appellee’s stock, are indications of their desire to gain total control of the corporation.
 That is exactly what a ‘buy-out’ will achieve.”
 In effect, the majority had wrongfully taken the value of the minority’s stock ownership.
-The shareholder oppression doctrine with its buy-out remedy merely made the majority pay a fair price for what had been wrongfully taken.
+The shareholder oppression doctrine withbly practical and logical.
+As the court in Davis v.
+Sheerin had written, “[a]ppellants’ oppressive conduct, a its buy-out remedy merely made the majority pay a fair price for what had been wrongfully taken.
 In Davis v.
 Sheerin, the court held:

 The typical measure of damages for loss of property, such as stock, would be fair market value.
 The problem with the notion of “fair market value” in the case of a minority interest in a closely-held corporation is that there is no market for the shares—and thus no way to determine a “market value.”
 Courts have generally acknowledged that the “true value” of a closely-held corporation is, at best, a subjective guess.
 However, Texas shareholder oppression cases used the term “fair value” as opposed to “fair market value.”